jeanparpaillon/tuto_devops_slides/slides/pages/dev-versioning.md

 backgroundSize: contain
 ---

-# Concepts de base
+# Basic concepts

 ## Version

-* Un état de l'arborescence
+* A snapshot of the tree

 ---
 layout: image-right